-The Directive mandates that each local board release the draft Plan for a 30-day public comment period and hold public meetings for stakeholders to ensure opportunities to participate in, and provide feedback on, the local and regional plans as part of the initial development of the Plan.
-The stakeholder meetings were held during December 2020, and January and February 2021.
-The draft plan was released for a 30-day public comment period on March 17, 2021, with comments due by April 15, 2021.
-There were no comments in disagreement with the draft plans received during the public comment period, and there were no comments received that resulted in changes to the initial draft Plans.
+The directive mandates that each local broad release the draft plan for a 30-day public comment period and hold public meetings for stakeholders to ensure opportunities to participate in, and provide feedback on, the local and regional plans as part of the initial development of the Regional and Local plan.
+The stakeholder meetings were held during December 2020 and January and February 2021.
+The draft plans was released for a 30- day public comment period on March 17, 2021, with comments due by April 15, 2021.
+There were no comments in disagreement with the draft plans received during the public comment period, and there were no comments received that resulted in changes to the initial draft plans.

-As outlined in the directive, the final Plans were required to be submitted to the state board no later than April 30, 2021.
-The directive allowed for the final Plans to be submitted pending approval and final signatures.
-Due to the timing of the meeting schedules for the FRWDB, and the Chief Local Elected Officials (CLEOs); the Fresno City Council and Fresno County Board of Supervisors, the final Plans were submitted to the state by the required deadline, pending final signatures.
+As outlined in the directive, the final plans were required to be submitted to the state board no later than April 30, 2021.
+The directive allowed for the final plans to be submitted pending approval and final signatures.
+Due to the timing of the meeting schedules for the FRWDB, and the Chief Elected Officials (CEOs); the Fresno City Council and Fresno County Board of Supervisors, the final plans were submitted to the state by the required deadline pending final signatures.

-Upon approval of this item, the final Plans will be submitted to FRWDB, and the CLEOs in June for approval and signatures.
-The final Plans with all required signatures will be submitted to the state by June 30, 2021.
+Upon approval of this item, the final plans will be submitted to FRWDB, and the CEOs in June for approval and signatures.
+The final plan with all required signatures will be submitted to the state by June 30, 2021.

-ATTACHMENT I: Fresno Regional Workforce Development Board Workforce Innovation and Opportunity Act 2021-2024 Local Plan ATTACHMENT II: San Joaquin Valley and Associated Counties Regional Plan 2021-2024
+ATTACHMENT I: Fresno Regional Workforce Development Board Workforce Innovation and

+Opportunity Act 2021-2024 Local Plan

+ATTACHMENT II: San Joaquin Valley and Associated Counties Regional Plan 2021-2024